Frequently Asked Questions

 This advice assumes that you are travelling alone or with one or two friends.
 Different advice applies to groups of more than four people travelling together.
 See heading Groups below.

 We are not able to take advanced bookings at any of our hostels but you are very unlikely to be turned away.
 There are some spare camp beds at each of our hostels in case the hostel is full.
 There is also room for camping.
-During summer 2014 none of our hostels (Berneray, Howmore and Rhenigidale) operated at capacity.
+Our hostels (Berneray, Howmore and Rhenigidale) rarely operate at capacity.
 In other words there were beds available every night of the season.
-We expect this to continue into the future.
+If more people turn up than the hostel can accommodate, say on a stormy night, we seem to manage to squeeze everyone in!

 How do I claim a bed?

 When you arrive at the hostel just find empty beds and claim them by making them up using the duvet and your sleeping bag.
+All beds are equipped with a fitted mattress cover, pillow and pillow case, duvet and duvet cover.
 You can hire sheet sleeping bags at the hostels for £2.
+Bags can be found in plastic boxes in the hostel.
 The bed is then yours for the duration of your stay.
+It is a strict requirement that all hostellers use a sleeping bag or one sort or another.

 Are there rooms I can reserve for myself and my companions?
 No.